erkamkrs/web-scraping-crpytocurrencies/README.md

 ## Description
-A simple Web Scraping Project built for creating a CSV Data Table
+A simple Web Scraping Project built for creating a CSV Data Table for Cryptocurrencies

 ## Built With
 This project was built using these technologies